 It’s also arguably inappropriate to speak to someone of that level in that way.
 Context is important.

-Perhaps this a response to an issue of our own making.
+Perhaps this is a response to an issue of our own making.
 Namely interruptions.

 There are nearly 40,000 recruitment agencies trading in the UK (at time of writing) which means high demand candidates can receive a lot of emails, phone calls and InMails.

 If someone is on the market, then it’s not a bad problem to have.
-Otherwise that’s a lot of interruptions which gets irritating.
+Otherwise, that’s a lot of interruptions that gets irritating.

 This creates an impasse.
 If job seekers aren’t reading job posts but don’t like being approached via calls and emails, the entire process becomes frustrated at both ends.

 For the most part, none of us particularly enjoy getting phone calls unless it's from people we know.

 That’s fine when it’s someone we know as – usually – we’re pleased to hear from them.
 If we can, we’ll make time to speak to the person.
 If not, we’ll arrange another time to speak.